Chilton County clash creeps toward Alabama Supreme Court - NewsBreak

 Now, Griffin has filed a petition in the Alabama Supreme Court asking the justices to order Judge Sibley to dismiss the case.

-“Christy Payne (sic) and Shellie Smith’s claims made against Jason Griffin, the Superintendent of Chilton County Board of Education, in his official capacity are absolutely barred by sovereign immunity,” Griffin’s petition said.Columbus: Teenager shot multiple times on Glenwood Drive
+“Christy Payne (sic) and Shellie Smith’s claims made against Jason Griffin, the Superintendent of Chilton County Board of Education, in his official capacity are absolutely barred by sovereign immunity,” Griffin’s petition said.Alabama church files restraining order against its own denomination

 While Payne and Smith are the only employees named in the lawsuit, CBS 42 has spoken to others who received similar letters from the school system.
 One of them, a bus driver who’s worked for the district for nearly two decades, said he doesn’t plan to pay the money or respond to the district in any way.